 “Virus Alert in Stayhompton” is a freely available board game for young people age 12 and up, developed with scientists from IST Austria, the Max Planck Institute for Evolutionary Biology and the science education NGO eduB.
-By simulating the spread of a fictitious virus in a small town, the players learn how the spread of viruses can be contained by limiting contact to others.
+By simulating the spread of a fictitious virus in a small town, the players learn how the spread of viruses can be contained.

-Teaching very basic concepts from epidemiology, working with data, and critical thinking, “Virus Alert in Stayhompton” is not only suitable for use at home, but also for in-classroom use and in other group settings.
+Teaching basic concepts from epidemiology, working with data, and critical thinking, “Virus Alert in Stayhompton” is not only suitable for use at home, but also for in-classroom use and in other group settings.
 To empower teachers to use the game productively in their science classroom, we created a special Teacher Edition of the game, with accompanying materials and background information for teachers.

 Questions?
 Played it?
 We’d love to hear from you: email@example.com

 - Virus Alert in Stayhompton – complete package